FREE THEATRE CHRISTCHURCH

 Ox on the Roof (Cocteau, 1982)

 Free Theatre Christchurch was established in 1979 by a group of staff and students at Canterbury University, Christchurch New Zealand.
 The aim was to build a laboratory theatre that would allow for experimentation with different styles, forms and texts beyond the predominantly English literary work of mainstream New Zealand theatre.
 After initial success and keen interest, particularly with younger artists and audiences, the group decided to form a permanent working theatre cooperative with founder Peter Falkenberg becoming the Artistic Director.
-In 1982 they converted an old lecture theatre in the former Canterbury College (now known as the Arts Centre) into a base for their experiments, committing substantial amounts of their own time (planning, construction) and money (including expensive sound-proofing) to the project.
-The one hundred seat theatre they built has remained the home base for the company for over thirty years - although the company is well known for performing in a diversity of unusual performance spaces all over the city.
-Alongside the productions of the company and other performance groups that it supported, the theatre was used by the University of Canterbury for theatre classes and this was recognized with financial support from the university.
+Under the name Workshop Theatre, the groups's first production was Büchner's Woyzeck.
+Following a lift of its 60 year ban, their second production was Schnitzler's Round Dance and was performed in the Southern Ballet Theatre of the Arts Centre.
+A series of Dada inspired cabarets and plays in the Arts Centre Clock Tower, Quad and underground basement space "Nibelheim" followed.
+These were performed under the name Scheisse!!
+Theatre.

 Picture